ART COMMUNE International Artist-in-Residence Program

 How to reach

-ART COMMUNE recruited familiar taxi services to meet artists at the Zvartnots International airport in Yerevan, a taxi driver meets the resident artist with a sign of their names on it and pick them up to the major Residency Cluster that is located at the Higher School of Arts in Yerevan.
+The driver meets residents/artists at the \'Zvartnots\' International airport in Yerevan upon the artists arrival, and pick them up to the major Residency Cluster that is located at the High School of Arts in Yerevan.

-To reach a Rural Residency Cluster - the Artistic Villa in the village of Garni is possible by car or bus transportation from Yerevan to a final point of destination..
+To reach an artistic villa as another part of the ART COMMUNE cluster which based in countryside -the village of Garni is possible by car or bus from Yerevan to a final point of destination..

 It takes 25 min by car to reach the ART COMMUNE Residency cluster at the Higher School of Arts